pinax/pinax-invitations/README.md

 [`eldarion-ajax`](https://github.com/eldarion/eldarion-ajax) for markup-based AJAX handling that works out of the box.
 Note you can use another AJAX handling library if needed.

 `pinax-theme-bootstrap` is a semi-optional dependency.
-Tthe only reason it is required is the included _invite_form.html renders the form through the as_bootstrap filter.
+The only reason it is required is the included _invite_form.html renders the form through the as_bootstrap filter.
 If you override this template in your project, you obviously remove this requirement in context of this app.